naqash263/NovaWrite/replit.md

 - Both workflows are configured and running
 - No mock or placeholder data used - real database integration
 - File upload system supports both public and private files with proper access control
-- Rich text editor implemented with contentEditable and document.execCommand for formatting
+- Blog posts support HTML content (textarea in admin, rendered with dangerouslySetInnerHTML in frontend)
-- All styling follows the specified design system with custom CSS variables
+- All styling uses Tailwind CSS v3 utility classes
+- Professional branding for Naqash Thaheem throughout the site
+- Environment configuration includes .env.example for production deployment guidance
+- Ready for deployment to www.naqashthaheem.com (update VITE_API_BASE_URL in .env for production)